Marrus Adaptive Optics Imaging Laboratory

 Imaging Plays a Crucial Role in Patient Care

 NYEE has been a pioneer in early eye disease detection with a long history of developing and refining imaging tools that access the microstructures of the eye, such as optical coherence tomography (OCT), scanning laser ophthalmoscopy (SLO), high resolution ultrasound, retinal blood flow imaging, macular pigment densitometry, retinal oximetry, and metabolic mapping.
 The addition of adaptive optics SLO (AOSLO) imaging, which enables acquisition of high-resolution cellular information in living patients, has dramatically changed the way vision scientists and ophthalmologists investigate the retina, and ultimately the way eye diseases are diagnosed and treated.
-The enhanced views of the eye and its structures, help NYEE physicians make earlier, more accurate diagnosis as well as monitor cellular effects of therapeutic interventions.
+The enhanced views of the eye and its structures help NYEE physicians make earlier, more accurate diagnoses, as well as monitor cellular effects of therapeutic interventions.

 Going Deeper With Adaptive Optics